Introduction: Where AI Meets ESG Risk

 This is an evolving field—governance frameworks are still catching up.

-HITL is not a secondary step—it is the primary control layer that ensures ESG reporting remains accountable and truthful.
+In ESG reporting, HITL is not optional.
+It is the primary control layer that helps maintain credibility and accountability.

 Disclaimer